frontend-developer-pro/IPHONE-3D-WEB/README.md

 ## 🔧 What You’ll Learn:

 - HTML Structure & Semantics:
-  Learn how to build a clean and accessible HTML layout using semantic tags like <header>, <section>, and <main>.
+  Learn how to build a clean and accessible HTML layout using semantic tags like header, section, and main.
 This ensures both SEO and screen-reader friendliness.

 - CSS Styling Fundamentals:
   You'll style the page using modern CSS practices including variables, flexbox (df-c-sb, df-c-fc, etc.), typography controls, hover effects, transitions, and background settings to create a premium Apple-inspired feel.